Aldin322/Yasinusta/readme.txt

-  pawns that scale into the endgame, outpost detection for minor pieces, bitboard-accelerated center control tracking, space advantages in the enemy half, activity bonuses for rooks planted on the seventh rank, development penalties for idle knights and bishops, and doubled/isolated/backward pawn penalties so the search understands complex middlegame structures instead of dropping material to simple positional cues.
+  pawns that scale into the endgame, outpost detection for minor pieces, bitboard-accelerated center control tracking, space advantages in the enemy half, activity bonuses for rooks planted on the seventh rank, development penalties for idle knights and bishops, doubled/isolated/backward pawn penalties, and newly added king-ring attack bonuses so the bot now actively rewards piling pieces onto the opponent's monarch instead of only counting material and structure cues.
 * The ``sacrifice_margin`` argument controls how close two moves must score for the engine to prefer the line that gives up more of its own material.
 * Iterative deepening now rides on top of aspiration windows, null-move